Retiring to Fuerteventura – How We Did It

 Some buying advice with the benefit of hindsight

-Unlike in the UK, the housing market in Fuerteventura, and Spain in general, is not very buoyant.
+Unlike in the UK, the housing market in Fuerteventura and Spain is generally not buoyant.
 The main reason for that I think is that to move from one house to another is very expensive.
-For example if we wanted to sell our house in La Oliva and buy one in Lajares for exactly the same price this would be the costs.

 So my advice would be, if possible, to rent first, preferably in the area you want to buy.
 Don’t just buy a property without really considering it carefully first.
-We actually looked for a villa to rent for a year in Lajares after our original purchase fell through but there were none available so we bought this one.
+We looked for a villa to rent for a year in Lajares after our original purchase fell through, but there were none available, so we bought this one.

-Just to show how “lucky” I am when it comes to finances, if we had rented for a year first, and then bought, we would have had an extra 50,000€ to spend because the exchange rate changed substantially in that year.
+To show how “lucky” I am regarding finances, if we had rented for a year first and bought, we would have had an extra 50,000€ to spend because the exchange rate changed substantially that year.
 That is, unfortunately, the story of my financial life though.

 My thoughts 9 years on

 Neither Sue nor I regret retiring to Fuerteventura.
-Of course not everything is rosy, it has its bad points, but then there can’t be anywhere that is 100% perfect.
-Living in Fuerteventura is very different to coming here on holiday.
+Of course, not everything is rosy, it has its bad points, but then there can’t be anywhere that is 100% perfect.
+Living in Fuerteventura is very different from coming here on holiday.

-I often see on Fuerteventura forums people coming here on holiday describing Fuerteventura as paradise.
-The dictionary definition states “Paradise: a place of great happiness where everything is exactly as you would like it to be”.
+I often see on Fuerteventura forums people coming here on holiday and describing Fuerteventura as paradise.
+The dictionary definition states, “Paradise: a place of great happiness where everything is exactly as you would like it to be.”

-When you spend 2 weeks a year staying in a hotel in one of the resorts having fun every day perhaps it may seem that everything is perfect.
-But clearly, that is not true of Fuerteventura or anywhere else for that matter.
+When you spend two weeks a year staying in a hotel in one of the resorts, having fun every day, everything may seem perfect.
+But clearly, that is not true of Fuerteventura or anywhere else.

-One of the things you will hear from friends and family many times if you do end up retiring to Fuerteventura is “You are always on holiday” but of course, that is not the case.
+One of the things you will hear from friends and family many times if you do end up moving to Fuerteventura is, “You are always on holiday,” but of course, that is not the case.

-Normal life takes over such as shopping, housework, house repairs, car maintenance, gardening – and you may also have to add cleaning a swimming pool.
-The main difference is that you don’t do these in the rain and the cold anymore.
+Normal life takes over, such as shopping, housework, house repairs, car maintenance, gardening – and you may also have to add cleaning a swimming pool.
+The main difference is that you no longer do these in the rain and the cold.

 The good things about living in Fuerteventura